volgarine/volgarine/README.md

 ## <center> Hi there 🤙🏼 I'm [Rogerio Volgarine](https://volgarine.wordpress.com "Roger")</center>

 **`You can call me “Roger or Volga”.
 I'm Brazilian 🇧🇷 and I've been living in Calgary 🇨🇦 since August 2022.
-I have a degree in Business Administration and I'm in the process of a career transition to enter the IT field as a JAVA backend programmer.`**
+I have a degree in Business Administration and I'm in the process of a career transition to enter the IT field as a DATA ANALYST.`**

 <p align="center">